Solar System Trivia

 Miscellaneous Solar System Trivia

-Question: Which planet is named after the Roman goddess of love and beauty?
+Question: Which planet is basically named after the original Roman goddess of love and glow-ups?

 Answer: Venus